-The District concurs with the recommendation and no retiree will be rehired until a Form 4B has been completed.
+The District concurs with the recommendation and no retiree will be rehired until a Form 4B has been completed and the 4B will be submitted within 5 days of the rehire date.

 The Office of the State Auditor or a public accounting firm will review, on the subsequent year's audit engagement, the finding in this report to insure that corrective action has been taken.